-The results of this study showed that additional plyometric training does not significantly affect the subjective feeling of load during six weeks in the participants.
-The training design of the study itself was focused on additional plyometric training of low volume for 15 minutes, and high frequency, four times a week.
+The results of this study showed that additional plyometric training does not significantly affect the participants' subjective feeling of load during six weeks.
+The training design of the study itself was focused on additional plyometric training of low volume for 15 minutes and high frequency four times a week.
 The results show that this training program has a significant effect on some variables of fitness abilities without a significant difference in the results of the subjective feeling of load in both groups of participants.
-The practical contribution of this research can be seen in the context of the previous sentence, where it is evident that with a little time, additional plyometric training can influence the development of the motor skills of young football players without affecting their experience of the training itself.
-As values of the subjective sense of load are most often used as markers of training intensity, there is evidence that it can be used and be sensitive to some other external parameters of training load such as volume or duration (26).
+The practical contribution of this research can be seen in the context of the previous sentence, where it is evident that with a small amount of time, additional plyometric training can influence the development of the motor skills of young football players without affecting their experience of the training itself.
+As values of the subjective sense of load are most often used as markers of training intensity, there is evidence that it can be used and be sensitive to other external parameters of training load, such as volume or duration (26).
 The results of this research support the research results of Foster et al. (24), who recorded the values of internal load parameters on a bicycle ergometer during training lasting 30, 60, and 90 minutes at an intensity of 90% of the anaerobic threshold of each subject.
-The authors of this research concluded that increasing the volume of training does not lead to a significant increase in the subjective feeling of load measured 30 minutes after training.
-Likewise, Green et al. (26) in their research monitored the values of the subjective feeling of load after running training on a treadmill of different volumes.
+The authors of this research concluded that increasing the training volume does not significantly increase the subjective feeling of load measured 30 minutes after training.
+Likewise, Green et al. (26) monitored the values of the subjective feeling of load after running training on a treadmill of different volumes.
 The participants ran for 20, 30, and 40 minutes at an intensity of 70% VO2max.
-The results showed that there were no significant differences in the parameters of the subjective feeling of load, however, a trend of increasing results was observed in the sections of the longer run.
-However, in contrast to the aforementioned studies, de Jesus et al. (27) tried to determine the impact of the duration of training with different intensities on the participants' subjective sense of workload.
+The results showed no significant differences in the parameters of the subjective feeling of load; however, a trend of increasing results was observed in the longer-run sections.
+However, in contrast to the studies mentioned above, de Jesus et al. (27) tried to determine the impact of the duration of training with different intensities on the participants' subjective sense of workload.
 Based on the results, they concluded that the training volume can affect the subjective feeling of the load together with the intensity.
 The research of Fusco et al. (28) on young swimmers tried to determine whether the training volume affects the increase in the subjective feeling of training load.
-The results showed an increase in the value of sRPE in sections of swimming with the same intensity but with a higher volume, thus realizing that the training volume can be a factor that affects the change in the subjective experience of the load.
+The results showed an increase in the value of sRPE in swimming sections with the same intensity but with a higher volume, thus realizing that the training volume can be a factor that affects the change in the subjective experience of the load.
 Given that, according to the available information and this research, this is the first study that studies the connection and impact of plyometric training on internal load variables in football players, the results show that the volume and intensity of additional plyometric training did not significantly affect changes in the subjective feeling of load.